ccgargantua/arena-allocator/README.md

 Outside of addressing bugs and feature requests, fulfilling a feature request or bug fix for functionality within `arena.h` permits modifying or adding relevant testing code within `test.c`, and you must do so if you want your PR to be acknowledged.
 There is documentation for testing code within `test.c` at the top of the file in the form of comments.

-The tests must also pass through valgrind leak-free, and `arena.h` **must** be C89 compliant.
+The tests must also pass through valgrind leak-free, and `arena.h` **must** be C89 compliant*.
 You should check this using the `Makefile`, but if for some reason you can't or don't want to, compile `test.c` with

+(See note in #c89-compliance)

 ```
 -Werror -Wall -Wextra -Wstrict-prototypes -Wold-style-definition -Wmissing-prototypes -Wmissing-declarations -Wdeclaration-after-statement